 Start the engine and wait for the Foxwell scan tool to connect to the onboard computer in your BMW.

 After your BMW and the Foxwell scan tool have connected, go to the transmission system and do a system scan.
 Any diagnostic trouble codes (DTCs) that might be connected to the transmission system will be retrieved by the scan tool.

 Examine the DTCs you’ve recovered to find any problems that might be keeping your BMW from shifting into neutral.
-You will receive a thorough explanation of each DTC and its potential causes from the scan tool.
+You will receive an explanation of each DTC and its potential causes from the scan tool.

 Determine and address the problem stopping your BMW from shifting into neutral based on the DTC analysis.
 You might need to replace a defective component, fix a frayed wire, or make other repairs depending on the problem.